-Before printing from Photoshop, make sure that the appropriate printer driver and Color Server PostScript printer description file (PPD) are installed on your computer, as described in Printing from Windows or Printing from Mac OS.
+Before printing from Photoshop, make sure that the appropriate printer driver and Color Server PPD (PostScript Printer Description) are installed on your computer, as described in Printing.

 Specifying color settings

 The following sections outline the recommended color settings for Photoshop in a Color Server workflow.
 These color settings include: